 If you would like to see what personal data belonging to you is processed by us, please contact our admin team at and we will respond to you as soon as possible, but in any event within 40 calendar days and as of 25 May 2018, within one calendar month.
 From 25 May we may also be able to extend the turnaround time by two months or more if your request is complex.

 We do not make a charge for fulfilling your request.

 Please note we must receive proof of identification before supplying any sensitive personal data back to you.

 4.2 Controlling your data

 We only make your personal details searchable our directory once you submit a Google form or written consent form, giving permission which is then submitted and imported to the website by our administrator.
 The directory contact form (accessed by login to the website and the menu option Admin → People Manager), enables members to choose what personal information is viewable e.g. phone, address, email.
 Viewable information can only be accessed by members with a registered Grace Church Account (who have also completed a directory contact form).

-As part of Church Builder’s service to Grace Church Greenwich, Church Builder uses temporary cookies for each time you visit our website gracechurchgreenwich.org.uk.
+Our website uses temporary cookies for each time you visit our website www.greenwich.church.
 This cookie is a string of letters and numbers placed on your browser for the duration you have our web page open for.
 This ‘sessional’ cookie helps us to remember your session so that the system works consistently as you navigate the website.
 This is not stored on your device once you close the web page and it is not used in any way to identify you.